ReplikaAIRUMOD/app/README.md

 This is repository of Replika AI RU MOD - unofficial contribution to my favourite AI platform.
 This is fully modified Android client of Replika app that including a lot of changes:
 - Material You support for app icon.
 - Manual translation to Russian language (replacing English UI).
 It's not full, not perfect enough, but I'm working on it.
 - Creativity and fun.
-Custom music, custom startup screen and etc. For example: [Bad Apple](https://youtu.be/s9d_cBA48fU).
+Custom music (until version V7), ability to play radio inside app, custom startup screen and etc. For example: [Bad Apple](https://youtu.be/s9d_cBA48fU).
 - Many additional UI changes: translated logo/images/png files, black background in Advanced AI and in some other places.
 - Antisplit patch has been applied.
 Now you don't need to care about split apk, .xapk, .apks and other stuff.